Office Hours & Workshops

 This webinar is for anyone who is interested in recording content for participants to watch online - posted in a Canvas course or website.
 Learn how to use the Panopto Capture recorder to record content from your own computer and then place these recordings into a Canvas course or post Share links.
 Topics will include setting up Panopto, recording content, adding quiz questions, and making a recording available to participants.

-Date/Time: Thu Mar 27 at 12pm Links to an external site.
-Mon Apr 21 at 3pm Links to an external site.
+Date/Time: Fri May 9 at 12pm Links to an external site.

 Enhance Student Feedback with Rubrics and SpeedGrader [TOT]